thengl/GeoMLA/README.md

 Spatial prediction 2D continuous variable using buffer distances
 ----------------------------------------------------------------

-To predict continuous variable (without using any extra covariates) using RFsp, if no other information is available, we can use buffer distances to all points as covariates.
+If no other information is available, we can use buffer distances to all points as covariates to predict values of some continuous or categorical variable in the RFsp framework.
 These can be derived with the help of the [raster](https://cran.r-project.org/package=raster) package (Hijmans & Etten, 2017).
 Consider for example the meuse data set from the [gstat](https://github.com/edzer/gstat) package:

 ``` r
 demo(meuse, echo=FALSE)